wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ![investigate missing data flowchart, content matches steps](images/missing_data_1.png)

-{% include tip.html content="This section investigest only missing data.
+{% include tip.html content="This section investigates only missing data.
 If your query returns a syntax error, look carefully at the [query language reference](query_language_reference.html), examine individual reference pages, and learn from other pages in that section such as [Fine Tune Queries with Point Tags](query_language_point_tags.html)." %}

 ### Step 1: Check the Time Window

-At times, you're looking at a chart and the chart's time window is not set to the time during which data were flowing.
+At times, you're looking at a chart and the chart's time window is not set to the time during which data was flowing.
 For example, suppose you discovered a week ago that there were problems with networking data for a certain host.
 You replaced the host, and want to show last week's problem to a co-worker.
 You have to make sure that you look at a time window before the host was replaced.

 As a first step, [expand the chart's time window](ui_examine_data.html#set-the-time-window) and see if the data of interest shows up.
 You try looking back up 28 days.
 If you still don't see your data, go to the next step and consider including obsolete metric.